MarvinKweyu/HouseChores/README.md

 ## HouseChores

-Works on automating room tasks with the script running once a week
+Works on automating room tasks with the script running once a week to edit the excel spreadsheet.

-Columns of edit are: Mopping,Dishes and Buying vegetables.

-Columns run on a repetitive loop
+Columns of edit are: Mopping,Dishes and buying greens with columns running on a repetitive loop

-Has e-mail functionality to send for the room members
+Has e-mail functionality to send the timetable as an attachment to the room members.

-Runs on a continuous repetitive loop week to week.
-The last individual who did it not being the first to do it in the subsequent week.
+~The csv of the room members with their mail is kept in the current working directory

 ### ToDo List